-LE-178 - Field Training Officer
+LE-178 - Field Training Officer Units: 1

-This course is designed for police officers that have been or will be accepted into field training officer programs in their respective law enforcement agencies.
-This course has certification from the California Commission on Peace Officer Standards and Training and follows the guidelines and standards under 832.3 of the Penal Code.
-It covers methods of teaching, training, and evaluation of Police Officers.
+This course is designed for police officers that have been, or will be, accepted into Field Training Officer program in their respective law enforcement agencies.
+This course has certification from the California Commission on Peace Officers Standards and Training (POST) and follows the guidelines and standards under 832.3 of the California Penal Code.
+The course covers methods of teaching, training and evaluation of police officers in the program.